Stilt1234/man-from-the-fog-reimagined-with-config/README.md

+NOTE - THIS IS A FORKED REPOSITORY OF THE ORIGINAL MOD (I took permission from the creator)

+This mod just increases the attack and health of the man by changing just a few properties.
+It is recommended to use this mod with gun mods like tacz or mods which add one shot weapons or something idk (this mod was intended for tacz anyways).

 # Man From The Fog
 Mod which adds a creepy creature, which stalks you in the night and preys on you.
 ## What does it do?